ghi-electronics/Docs/index.md

 Some of the available docs are not yet complete, so please check back frequently.

-You may obrain further assistance by contacting us [directly](https://www.ghielectronics.com/contact) or though our [community forums](https://forums.ghielectronics.com/).
+You may obtain further assistance by contacting us [directly](https://www.ghielectronics.com/contact) or though our [community forums](https://forums.ghielectronics.com/).

 (replace this image)